 We all have them, they are part of the human toolkit and are due to various interactions between the three main parts of the brain (1,2 and 3).

 They are the Confirmation Bias, the Self-Fulfilling Prophecies, the Loss Aversion, the Hindsight Bias, etc.

 I highly recommend you seek to get more information about these fallacies on David McRaney’s Blog, You Are Not So Smart.
 He is the master of Delusion.

-Present various medical papers discussing the same treatment with the same 25/75 distribution to a group.
+In a test, various medical papers discussing the same situation with the same 25/75 distribution was to a group of doctors.

 That is Confirmation Bias.